 It's time to shake up the business landscape.

 When it comes to business, there is no one-size-fits-all.
-We build trust-based relationships with First Nations entrepreneurs, working alongside them to understand their unique needs and finding solutions that work for them.
+We build trust-based relationships with Aboriginal and Torres Strait Islander entrepreneurs, working alongside them to understand their unique needs and finding solutions that work for them.

 Born from a desire to break the mould.

-After years working in the social enterprise sphere, Darryl Majid knew that there was a huge opportunity to give First Nations entrepreneurs the support they need to navigate a business ecosystem that often locks them out.
+After years working in the social enterprise sphere, Darryl Majid knew that there was a huge opportunity to give Aboriginal and Torres Strait Islander entrepreneurs the support they need to navigate a business ecosystem that often locks them out.

 When he founded Esparq in early 2024, Darryl put everything on the line; only a few days after the birth of his first child, it was not the time to be taking a risk.
 He stood firm, knowing it was time to be bold and step outside the rigid structures that have shaped and limited entrepreneurship.

-Now, we are crafting improved pipelines for First Nations entrepreneurs, from ideation to impact and beyond.
+Now, we are crafting improved pipelines for Indigenous entrepreneurs, from ideation to impact and beyond.

 Standing on the precipice of opportunity.

-We envision a future where First Nations entrepreneurs have equal access to resources, achieve financial independence and build long-term stability, igniting positive change and sustainable growth within their communities and beyond.
+We envision a future where Indigenous entrepreneurs have equal access to resources, achieve financial independence and build long-term stability, igniting positive change and sustainable growth within their communities and beyond.

-Ready or not, First Nations businesses are in the limelight, with stakeholders and investors wanting to throw their support behind ventures that deliver social and financial outcomes.
+Ready or not, Indigenous businesses are in the limelight, with stakeholders and investors wanting to throw their support behind ventures that deliver social and financial outcomes.

 Capitalising on this increased interest is a non-negotiable.
-First Nations entrepreneurs need support to enable their growth so they can secure significant contracts, funding and further opportunities to deliver results.
+Indigenous entrepreneurs need support to enable their growth so they can secure significant contracts, funding and further opportunities to deliver results.

-We’re here to ensure First Nations ventures are ready to seize the procurement opportunities coming their way.
+We’re here to ensure Indigenous ventures are ready to seize the procurement opportunities coming their way.

 Barrier breaking.